gabriel-visualthinking/Metadata-to-metadatafiles-Hitomi-Downloader/README.md

 # Metadata-to-metadatafiles-Hitomi-Downloader

-Workinng with scripts and metadata
+Working with scripts and metadata